chaneygaspard/Projects-Ubudu/error-estimation/ble_error_estimation/PyVersion/README.md

 The system automatically discovers anchors from the first MQTT message:

 1. **First Message Processing**: Extracts MAC addresses from `used_anchors` and `unused_anchors`
-2. **API Fetching**: Queries Ubudu API for each discovered anchor's position
+2. **API Fetching**: Queries API for each discovered anchor's position
 3. **Initialization**: Creates `Anchor` objects with coordinates and default parameters
 4. **Adaptive Learning**: Each anchor's RSSI₀ and n parameters evolve via Kalman filtering